ThinkCats/SpringBootReactStart/README.md

 2.If you need to use yourself data source ,please change application.properties config , this project use mysql.

 #### Run
-1.Run this project in your IDE (don't forget the  "know that" above)
+1.Run this project in your IDE (don't forget the  "note that" above)

 2.Use mvn command(in the root directory of the project):
 ```bash